axonivy/dev.axonivy.com/src/app/pages/news/9.3/08-market-connectors.md

 ## Updated Market {#marketConnectors93}

-The Axon.ivy Market is gaining momentum, becoming a powerful ecosystem for all digital transformation projects.
+The Axon Ivy Market is gaining momentum, becoming a powerful ecosystem for all digital transformation projects.

 - __Growing__ : more connectors are ready to be taken from the shelf.
 To name a few, the community partnered with us to supply new connectors for SFTP, the Swiss Phone Directory and Amazon's Natural Language Processing services.